Haltay/JoachimRecio_2_12112020/README.md

 ## Installation

-You don't need any installation, just open "reservia.html" in your browser
+You don't need any installation, just click on "[Reservia](https://haltay.github.io/JoachimRecio_2_12112020/reservia.html)" and it will be open in your browser.

 ## Tasks